Installation | Topics | Beyond Lino

 The --https option causes getlino configure to (1) install certbot and (2) have it request a new certificate for every getlino startsite.

 When at least one Lino site of a server uses lino_xl.lib.appypod, then the server must have a LibreOffice service running so that the users of your site can print documents using the appypdf, appydoc or appyrtf methods (the appyodt method does not require a LO service).
 You say this using the getlino configure --appy option.
-For background information see Running a LibreOffice server.
+For background information see More about the LibreOffice service.

 Activate the master environment